 Learning, Memory and Decision Neuroscience (LMDN): applications that focus predominantly on the neurobiological structures, correlates, or processes underlying learning and memory in animal models are reviewed in LMDN.

 Molecular Neuropharmacology and Signaling (MNPS): applications that focus on underlying cellular or molecular mechanisms of addiction or abuse, such as behavioral pharmacology, neurotransmission, or receptor activity in relation to abuse and addiction, are reviewed in MNPS.

 Neurobiology of Motivated Behavior (NMB): applications that focus predominantly on the neural substrate of positively or negatively motivated behaviors (reward, effects of psychoactive agents, emotion states, consummatory behaviors) in animal models are reviewed in NMB.

-Neuroendocrinology, Neuroimmunology, Rhythms and Sleep Study Section [NNRS]: applications that focus predominantly on the neuroendocrine or neuroimmune basis of behaviors (including sleep, ingestive behavior, reproductive and affiliative behavior), sleep, and biological rhythms in animal models are reviewed in NNRS.
+Behavioral Neuroendocrinology, Neuroimmunology, Rhythms, and Sleep (BNRS): applications that focus predominantly on the neuroendocrine or neuroimmune basis of behaviors (including sleep, ingestive behavior, reproductive and affiliative behavior), sleep, and biological rhythms in animal models are reviewed in BNRS.